rannn367/tp/docs/UserGuide.md

 #### Q6: Will my customer's reward points expire?

-Ans: CafeConnect doesn't have a built-in expiration for reward points.
+Ans: CaféConnect doesn't have a built-in expiration for reward points.
 Points accumulate indefinitely until used.

 #### Q7: What happens if I try to record a purchase for a drink that's not in the catalog?